cypress-io/cypress-documentation/source/guides/tooling/intelligent-code-completion.md

 {% video local /img/snippets/intellisense-setup.mp4 %}

-If you write {% url 'Custom commands' custom-commands %} and you can provide TypeScript definitions for them, you can use triple slash directives to show IntelliSense, even if your project uses only JavaScript.
+If you write {% url 'custom commands' custom-commands %} and provide TypeScript definitions for them, you can use the triple slash directives to show IntelliSense, even if your project uses only JavaScript.
 For example, if your custom commands are written in `cypress/support/commands.js` and you describe them in `cypress/support/index.d.ts` use:

 ```js
 // type definitions for Cypress object "cy"